kebishaa/Build-and-automate-Python-ETL-Pipeline/README.md

 🤝 Contributing
 Feel free to fork this repo and submit pull requests.
-All contributions are welcome!

 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-🙋‍♂️ Author
-Kibatu Mezgebu
-📍 Addis Ababa, Ethiopia
-📧 Email Me
-🔗 LinkedIn